 In the maritime nation of Norway, the coast has always been one of the most important and perhaps most used means of travel.
 Not only for trade and general transport, but also for pilgrims who visited the tomb of Saint Olav.

-Along the coast pilgrimage, you travel mainly by public transport (or your own boat) from so called “key place” to “key place” (important places of cultural heritage).
+Along the coast pilgrimage, you plan your own trip travelling mainly by public transport (or your own boat) along the chain of heritage sites.
 You can also hike some stretches along the way, or perhaps you want to bicycle?